bitshares/docs.bitshares.org/_sources/bitshares/user/assets-faq.txt

           A user, thus, may pay a premium or spare funds by paying in BTS.

+.. warning:: Make sure your core exchange rate is higher than the higest
+             bid, otherwise, people will buy your token from the market and drain your fee pool via implicit abitrage.

 It is the task of the issuer to keep the fee pool funded and the core exchange rate updated unless he wants the owner of his asset to be required to hold BTS for the fee.